nginxinc/kubernetes-ingress/docs/content/installation/using-gcp-marketplace-package.md

 ## Product overview.

-The F5 NGINX Ingress Controller an implementation of a Kubernetes Ingress Controller for NGINX and NGINX Plus.
+The F5 NGINX Ingress Controller is an implementation of a Kubernetes Ingress Controller for NGINX and NGINX Plus.

 Basic features include:
 * Host-based routing.
 For example, routing requests with the host header foo.example.com to one group of services and the host header bar.example.com to another group.